8 Business Strategies to Overcome Inflation

 So how can businesses weather the highest rate of inflation in 40 years?
-With strategic planning, agility and clean, clear financial reporting -- follow our guide.
+With strategic planning, agility, and clean, transparent financial reporting -- follow our guide.

-Review pricing strategies: Inflation can erode profit margins, so it's important to review pricing strategies regularly to ensure that prices are still competitive.
-This might involve adjusting prices upwards to account for rising costs, or finding ways to reduce costs in order to maintain current prices.
+Review pricing strategies: Inflation can erode profit margins, so reviewing pricing strategies regularly is essential to ensure that prices remain competitive.
+This might involve adjusting prices upwards to account for rising costs or finding ways to reduce costs to maintain current prices.

-Control costs: A small business can work to control costs by negotiating better terms with suppliers, finding ways to reduce energy and other overhead costs, and identifying areas where spending can be cut.
-It's important to note that cutting cost doesn't always mean reducing staff.
+Control costs: A small business can control costs by negotiating better terms with suppliers, finding ways to reduce energy and other overhead costs, and identifying areas where spending can be cut.
+It's important to note that cutting costs doesn't always mean reducing staff.